UK Defence and Security Exports

-UK Defence and Security Exports (UKDSE), formerly known as Defence & Security Organisation (DSO) and the Defence Export Services Organisation (DESO), is an organisation within the Department for International Trade responsible for helping British arms companies export.
+UK Defence and Security Exports (UKDSE), formerly known as Defence & Security Organisation (DSO) and the Defence Export Services Organisation (DESO), is an organisation within the Department for Business and Trade responsible for helping British arms companies export.

 History

 The organisation was founded in 1966 by Denis Healey, the Secretary of State for Defence at the time.
 In January of that year he informed Parliament that "while the Government attach[es] the highest importance to making progress in the field of arms control and disarmament, we must also take what practical steps we can to ensure that this country does not fail to secure its rightful share of this valuable commercial market."
 Founded as the Defence Sales Organisation, the organisation was renamed the Defence Export Services Organisation in 1985.

 On 26 July 2007 Gordon Brown announced that the DESO would be transferred to UK Trade & Investment from April 2008, and would be renamed to UKTI Defence and Security Group.

 The DESO has traditionally been headed by executives of defence companies who are officially seconded from their employer and continue to receive their salary.
 Historically a third of the DESO's 500 staff were involved in support of the Al Yamamah contracts with Saudi Arabia.
 DESO is involved in the Defence Systems & Equipment International exhibition.
 These contracts stayed within the remit of the Ministry of Defence when the DESO became part of UKTI.

 In July 2020, the organisation was renamed UK Defence and Security Exports.